gemini-cli-extensions/alloydb/README.md

 ## Configuration

+Set the following environment variables before starting the Gemini CLI:

 *   `ALLOYDB_POSTGRES_PROJECT`: The GCP project ID.
-*   `ALLOYDB_POSTGRES_REGION`: The region of the AlloyDB instance.
+*   `ALLOYDB_POSTGRES_REGION`: The region of the AlloyDB instance (e.g., `us-central1`).
 *   `ALLOYDB_POSTGRES_CLUSTER`: The ID of the AlloyDB cluster.
 *   `ALLOYDB_POSTGRES_INSTANCE`: The ID of the AlloyDB instance.
 *   `ALLOYDB_POSTGRES_DATABASE`: The name of the database.
 *   `ALLOYDB_POSTGRES_USER`: (Optional) The database username.
-If unspecified, defaults to using IAM user.
 *   `ALLOYDB_POSTGRES_PASSWORD`: (Optional) The password for the database user.
-If unspecified, defaults to using IAM user.
-*   `ALLOYDB_POSTGRES_IP_TYPE`: (Optional) The IP Type.
-Defaults to public.
+*   `ALLOYDB_POSTGRES_IP_TYPE`: (Optional) The IP Type (`PUBLIC` or `PRIVATE`).
+Defaults to `PUBLIC`.

+### Private IP

+When using private IPs with AlloyDB, you must use a Virtual Private Cloud (VPC) network.

-## Usage
+## Usage Examples

+Interact with AlloyDB using natural language right from your IDE:

-* Provision Infrastructure
+*   **Provision Infrastructure:**
+    * "Create a new AlloyDB cluster named 'e-commerce-prod' in the 'my-gcp-project' project."
+    * "Add a read-only instance to my 'e-commerce-prod' cluster."
+    * "Create a new user named 'analyst' with read access to all tables."

-* Explore Schemas and Data
+*   **Explore Schemas and Data:**
+    * "Show me all tables in the 'orders' database."
+    * "What are the columns in the 'products' table?"
+    * "How many orders were placed in the last 30 days, and what were the top 5 most purchased items?"

+*   **Generate Code:**
+    * "Generate a Python dataclass to represent the 'customers' table."

+## Supported Tools

+This extension provides a comprehensive set of tools:

+*   **Admin:**
+	* `create_cluster`: Use this tool to create an AlloyDB cluster.
+	* `create_instance`: Use this tool to create an AlloyDB instance (PRIMARY, READ-POOL, or SECONDARY).
+	* `create_user`: Use this tool to create ALLOYDB-BUILT-IN or IAM-based users for an AlloyDB cluster.
+	* `get_operation`: Use this tool to poll the operations API until the operation is done.
+	* `list_clusters`: Use this tool to list clusters in a given project and location.
+	* `list_instances`: Use this tool to list instances in a given project and location.
+	* `list_users`: Use this tool to list users in a given project and location.

-* Generate code
+*   **Data:**
+    * `list_tables`: Lists tables in the database.
+    * `execute_sql`: Executes a SQL query.

-## Security
+## Additional Extensions

-This extension executes commands against your AlloyDB database.
-Always review the generated SQL queries before execution, especially for write operations.
+Find additional extensions to support your entire software development lifecycle at [github.com/gemini-cli-extensions](https://github.com/gemini-cli-extensions), including a generic [PostgreSQL extension](https://github.com/gemini-cli-extensions/postgres).

-## Disclaimer
+## Troubleshooting

-This is not an officially supported Google product.
-This extension is under active development, and breaking changes may be introduced.
+* "cannot execute binary file": Ensure the correct binary for your OS/Architecture has been downloaded.
+See [Installing the server](https://googleapis.github.io/genai-toolbox/getting-started/introduction/#installing-the-server) for more information.